johnpham0527/QUERY-API-Prototype/README.md

 #### Programs

-  * GET /libraries/name/:libraryName - get all the programs hosted by that library, as an array
+  * GET /libraries/name/:libraryName - get all the programs hosted by that library, as an array. the name finder is case insensitive, but in the url spaces should be replaced with dashes '-' or underscores '_'

   * GET /libraries/id/:libraryId - get all the program hosted by that library, as an array